What is Vibrio?

-Vibrio parahaemolyticus (Vibrio) is a curved, rod-shaped, Gram-negative bacterium in the same family as those that cause cholera.
+Vibrio parahaemolyticus bacterium is in the same family as those that cause cholera.
 It lives in brackish saltwater and causes gastrointestinal illness in humans.
-Vibrio naturally inhabits coastal waters in the United States and Canada and is present in higher concentrations during summer; it is a halophilic, or salt-requiring organism.
+Vibrio naturally inhabits coastal waters in the United States and Canada and is present in higher concentrations during summer.
+Learn more!

 What type of illness is caused by Vibrio?

 When ingested, Vibrio causes watery diarrhea often with abdominal cramping, nausea, vomiting, fever and chills.
 Usually these symptoms occur within 24 hours of ingestion.
 Illness is usually self-limited and lasts 3 days.
 Severe disease is rare and occurs more commonly in persons with weakened immune systems.